chainflip-io/chainflip-mainnet-apis/README.md

 chainflip-mainnet-apis-node-1  | 2023-12-14 10:22:28 ⏩ Block history, #26112 (8 peers), best: #438968 (0x3fba…8e06), finalized #438966 (0x99bd…0628), ⬇ 3.4MiB/s ⬆ 182.8kiB/s
 ```

-You can check the node's health and verified it is synched by using this RPC call:
+You can check the node's health and verified it is synced by using this RPC call:
 ```
 curl -H "Content-Type: application/json" \
     -d '{"id":1, "jsonrpc":"2.0", "method": "system_health"}' \